Fathers and Freedom Are Irrevocably Linked

 Notably, it is women, youth and those with lower education who buy into the big percentage myth, which is why Democrats depend on their emotive voter strategy for election and re-election.

 Having declared June as “LGBT Pride Month,” Obama, who tweeted accolades about how courageous “Caitlyn” Jenner is, announced the first appointment of a “transgendered woman” to a senior government post, and invited Army Gen. Randy Taylor to introduce his “husband Lucas” at a “Pentagon Gay Pride” event this month.
+(For the record, there is no such thing a “transgendered,” and the word itself constitutes an egregious deception.
+A gender disoriented person may “identify” as the other gender, but they will always be the same gender they were at conception.
+The notion of so-called “gender reassignment” is equally fallacious.)

 In addition to the Democrats’ state-by-state assault on marriage, so-called “gay advocacy” organizations are targeting institutions that have strong family traditions, such as the church, our military service branches and even the Boy Scouts of America.